sanskrit/raw_etexts_english/blogs/manasataramgini/2006-07-08_in-the-quest-for-food.md

 +++
-title = "In the quest forxa0food"
+title = "In the quest for food"

 +++
 bhR^igu, the founder of our race, had said that food was brahman.
 In